 - The insurance company may also ask you to sign a release for your medical records.
 You should never sign these releases, either.
 When the insurance company has access to your medical records, they’ll comb through them to find anything that may indicate you suffered from specific injuries or conditions before the accident.
 They’ll use this information to claim your injuries aren’t due to the accident.

 - Speaking to any insurance company after an accident can easily ruin your case if you don’t understand your rights and what you are legally obligated to provide.
 This is one of the main reasons it’s so important to speak to a Webster car accident lawyer before speaking to any insurance adjuster or representative.

 Understanding Fault Laws in North Carolina

 North Carolina is an at-fault, or tort, auto insurance state.
 This means that injured individuals will have to go through the at-fault party’s insurance company to claim compensation for injuries in a crash.
-This differs from some other states that are no-fault, meaning each injured party goes through their own insurance for compensation.
+This differs from other no-fault states, meaning each injured party goes through their insurance for compensation.

 Contributory negligence is another complicated aspect of establishing fault in a North Carolina car accident.
 Under the state’s contributory negligence laws, when an accident victim is even 1% at fault for the accident, they are barred from receiving any compensation for their injuries.